Working with APIs

 (B) Choose from connected services to access predefined endpoints (see Services)

-(C) Select from available templates to quickly set up common APIs
+(C) Select from available templates to set up common APIs

 (D) Choose a Demo API